Local File Search - Find Any File by Meaning, Not Just Filename

 -

-Step 1 — Index LocalSpider reads your files and builds a local index on your computer.
+Step 1 - Index LocalSpider reads the folders you choose and builds a local index on your computer.
 It understands the content of images, PDFs, documents, spreadsheets, and presentations.
 Nothing leaves your device during this step.

 -

-Step 2 — Search When you type a query, LocalSpider searches that local index — not the internet, not a cloud server.
-Results come from your own machine, and no network request is made.
+Step 2 - Search When you type a query, LocalSpider searches that local index - not the internet, not a cloud server.
+Results come from your own machine, so private files and private searches stay private.

 Keyword search vs. semantic local file search